Kayne Ramsay: Shrewsbury Town (loan)

 On 31 January 2020, Ramsay joined League One side Shrewsbury Town on a six-month loan deal until the end of the 2019–20 season.
 Shrewsbury boss Sam Ricketts stated "He is extremely athletic, can carry the ball and drive the play forward and has strong potential".
 The move made Ramsay the club's fifth January signing.

 Crewe Alexandra (loan)

 On 22 June 2021, Ramsay joined League One side Crewe Alexandra on loan for the 2021–22 season, making his first league start for Crewe on 7 August 2021 in a 1–1 draw against Cheltenham Town at Gresty Road.
-On his 12th league appearance for Crewe, Ramsey suffered an injury against Sunderland on 19 October 2021, ruling him out of first-team action for 6–8 weeks.
+On his 12th league appearance for Crewe, Ramsey suffered an injury against Sunderland on 19 October 2021, ruling him out of first-team action for between six and eight weeks.
 On 14 January 2022, Ramsay was recalled by Southampton.

 Ross County (loan)

 On 14 January 2022, Ramsay joined Scottish Premiership side Ross County on loan for the remainder of the 2021–22 season shortly after being recalled from Crewe.
-Ramsey scored his only goal for County in a 1-1 draw with Livingston in the Scottish Premiership.
+Ramsey scored his only goal for County in a 1–1 draw with Livingston in the Scottish Premiership.